IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The payload is either an IP packet or a compressed packet as per
 {{?RFC1144}}, without framing and byte-stuffing.

+## LINKTYPE_STANAG_5066_D_PDU

+### Description

+Packets are D_PDUs as described by NATO standard {{STANAG-5066}}, starting with the synchronization sequence, and including both header and data CRCs.
+The current version of STANAG 5066 is backwards-compatible with the 1.0.2 version, although newer versions are classified.

 ## LINKTYPE_SUNATM

 ### Packet structure